Madres Buscadoras de Sonora: Search protocols

 The group "are not forensic experts and don’t claim to be", but have learned how to identify evidence as the scenes, such as differentiating human and animal bones, "[recognizing] the smell of decomposing human bodies," and knowing which fragments of bone are most likely to house usable DNA.
 After finding physical remains, they call upon government forensic experts, who can test the remains for DNA.

 The group uses their Facebook page, which had 700,000 followers by 2023, to share information on missing persons and updates on their searches, at times live streaming their work.

 Threats

 The threats to the members of the collectives are constant, both through telephone calls and on their Facebook pages, and occasionally in the search field itself.
 Members have reported that those who provide information to the organizations have also faced retribution, including arson attacks on their homes.

-On November 2, 2019, the group, Ceci Patricia Flores and an agent of the Ministerial Criminal Investigation Agency were threatened with death by an armed commando while they were carrying out searches on land in the municipality of Puerto Peñasco.
+On November 2, 2019, the group, Ceci Flores, and an agent of the Ministerial Criminal Investigation Agency were threatened with death by an armed commando while they were carrying out searches on land in the municipality of Puerto Peñasco.
 Those threatened immediately left and have not returned to work in that municipality.

+On 15 July 2021, Aranza Ramos, a member of the group whose husband had disappeared in 2020, was murdered near her home in Guaymas.

 In May 2024, President Andrés Manuel López Obrador derided the group and others like it, saying their members suffered "a delirium of necrophilia".